Darian Shimy

 • Make sure your PTA coordinates with the school ahead of time to make sure the gym will be available, or hold the event outside if you have an appropriate space and can expect good weather.

-• Consider a theme for your Jump-a-Thon, involving colors or costumes (see the "Themes" section of this page for ideas).
+• Consider a theme for your Jump-A-Thon, involving colors or costumes (see the "Themes" section of this page for ideas).

-Jump-a-Thon Planning Infographic and Checklist
+Jump-A-Thon Planning Infographic and Checklist

 2